dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/auxiliary-classes/intermediate-result-receiver.md

 The callback triggered when the processing of a task is finished.

 > [!Note]
 > This callback may be invoked on different threads.
-Ensure that any shared resources accessed within the callback are properly synchronized to adefault void data corruption or crashes.
+Ensure that any shared resources accessed within the callback are properly synchronized to avoid data corruption or crashes.

 ```java
 default void onTaskResultsReceived(@NonNull IntermediateResult result, IntermediateResultExtraInfo info);